NorthOcean/Project-Erina/README.md

 Suppose your dataset is the record with real-world positions.
 In that case, you should calculate your transformation matrix `H` (optional) or the linear mapping weights `W` and `b` for each axis and write to `self.weights`.
 Besides, you should also correct your videos' frame rate and the sample rate of your dataset.
-The default saves path of these visualized results is `./YOUR_MODEL_DIR/VisualTrajs/`.
+The default saving path of these visualized results is `./YOUR_MODEL_DIR/VisualTrajs/`.

 ## Model Options

 You can custom these options both on model components and training or evaluation.
 Note that all items that need a bool type of inputs should take integer `0` and `1` instead of `False` and `True`.

 **Environment options**: